OpenLocalizationTestOrg/azure-docs-pr-test.cs-CZ/articles/hdinsight/hdinsight-hbase-analyze-twitter-sentiment.md

             // Heatmap options for positive, neutral and negative layers

             var heatmapOptions = {
-                // Opacity at the centre of each heat point
+                // Opacity at hello centre of each heat point
                 intensity: 0.5,

                 // Affected radius of each heat point
                 radius: 15,

-                // Whether the radius is an absolute pixel value or meters
+                // Whether hello radius is an absolute pixel value or meters
                 unit: 'pixels'
             };

             var heatmapPosOptions = {
-                // Opacity at the centre of each heat point
+                // Opacity at hello centre of each heat point
                 intensity: 0.5,

                 // Affected radius of each heat point
                 radius: 15,

-                // Whether the radius is an absolute pixel value or meters
+                // Whether hello radius is an absolute pixel value or meters
                 unit: 'pixels',

                 colourgradient: {